-Nitric oxide is a substance, helps to keep our blood vessels relaxed (widen).
-At the early plaque building stages of arteriosclerosis, there is a reduction in the quantity of nitric oxide in the blood vessels.
-When you exercise, heart rate rises and your heart forces more blood to flow through your blood vessels.
-This makes the endothelial cells in the blood vessel lining to release more nitric oxide, which makes the blood vessel to widen to accommodate an excess blood flow.
+What happens in your body during exercise?
+When you exercise, heart rate rises, and your heart forces more blood to flow through your blood vessels.
+It makes the endothelial cells in the blood vessel lining to release more nitric oxide, which makes the blood vessel to widen to accommodate excess blood flow.
 This construction and widening of blood vessels by exercise help to maintain blood vessel elasticity as well as prevent plaque formations.

-You know that high blood pressure the most common cause is your blood vessel losing its elasticity.
-Once you start doing hypertension exercises then your blood vessel elasticity starts regaining, thus there will be more chances to your blood pressure to normalize over time.
+The most common cause of high blood pressure is your blood vessel losing its elasticity.
+Once you start doing exercise, then your blood vessel start regaining its elasticity and thus normalizes your blood pressure over time.

 You do not need to spend hours in the gym to get these exercise benefits.
 Walking, taking the stairs instead of the elevator, and washing your car can help increase the secretion of nitric oxide, improve blood vessel’s elasticity, and lower your blood pressure.